dmaccarthy/sc8pr/README.md

 # wigs
 A Python 3 package (using Pygame 1.9.1+) for educational programming.
-Features include: interactive animation framework, image manipulation, sprite management, GUI, robotics simulator.
+Features include:
+* interactive animation framework
+* image manipulation
+* sprite management
+* GUI
+* robotics simulator

 # Installation
 Ensure that you have Pygame 1.9.1 or 1.9.2 installed for the Python version (3.2+) that you will be using.